jhl0580/statistics_class/README.md

 _**bold and italic**_

-If a line is too long, then we can move to under line input  two space bar.
+If a line is too long, then we can move to under line input two space bar. dkakadfjoaemfag